#GoldMovie, #MonsterTrucks, and more – Movie Reviews

 Monster Trucks

-Click on a vendor to purchase: Amazon, Best Buy, iTunes, Target, and Walmart (Exclusive Set) (FTC Affiliate Disclaimer)
+Click on a vendor to purchase (FTC Affiliate Disclaimer)

-This is a great movies for kids to learn about the environment and animal treatment while having fun.
+This is a great movie for kids to learn about the environment and animal treatment while having fun.
 It has a good premise and good action sequences.
 The story, although it talks about the environment, is more about relationships.
 Tripp and Creech are both trying to find their foundations in life.
-So they bond one with each other.
-Also they are both looking for a true home, not one created out of comfort.
+So they bond with each other.
+Also, they are both looking for a true home, not one created out of comfort.
 Most of the graphics are nice but others are just too cartoonish.
 When Creech, in the truck, goes up a wall with Tripp in the cabin, the truck looks like it belongs in the cartoon network.
-One scene in particular, you can see the wires on the trucks as they launch in the air.
+In one scene in particular, you can see the wires on the trucks as they launch into the air.
 If you have kids, see it matinee with them.
 For everyone else, wait for TV.

 I give it 2.5 out of 5 stars